Nathan Salmon: Life and career

 Salmon was born January 2, 1951, in Los Angeles to a working-class family of Sephardi Jews of Spanish-Turkish heritage.
 He is the grandson of archivist Emily Sene (née Emily Perez) and oud player Isaac Sene.
 Salmon attended Lincoln Elementary School in Torrance, California through eighth grade, where he was a classmate and friend of the child prodigy, James Newton Howard.
 Salmon graduated from North High School (Torrance) in 1969.

-The first person in his family to go to college, Salmon graduated from El Camino College (1971) and from the University of California, Los Angeles (B.A.
-1973, M.A.
-1974, Ph.D.
-1979).
+The first person in his family to go to college, Salmon graduated from El Camino College (1971) and from the University of California, Los Angeles (B.A., 1973, M.A., 1974; Ph.D., 1979).
 At UCLA he studied with Tyler Burge, Alonzo Church, Keith Donnellan, Donald Kalish, David Kaplan, Saul Kripke, and Yiannis Moschovakis.
 Salmon was assistant professor of philosophy at Princeton University from 1978 to 1982.
 In 1984, the Council of Graduate Schools awarded him the Gustave O. Arlt Award in the Humanities, for his book, Reference and Essence (1981), which was based on his UCLA doctoral dissertation.
 His second book, Frege's Puzzle (1986), was selected by Scott Soames for a literary website as one of the best five books on the philosophy of language.

-Salmon is currently Distinguished Professor of philosophy at the University of California, Santa Barbara, and has been teaching there since 1984.
-He has also taught at UCLA, the University of California, Riverside, the University of Southern California, and was a regular visiting distinguished professor at the City University of New York Graduate Center from 2009 to 2012.
+Salmon is currently Edward A. Dickson Professor of the Graduate Division at the University of California, Santa Barbara, where he has taught since 1984.
+In 2024, UCSB instituted the Nathan Salmon Prize, awarded annually for the best essay in metaphysics and epistemology by a UCSB graduate student.
+Salmon currently teaches at both UCLA and UCSB.
+He has also taught at Princeton University, the University of California, Riverside, the University of Southern California, and was a regular visiting distinguished professor at the City University of New York Graduate Center from 2009 to 2012.